 The information we collect is limited to only the purposes we have identified to you.
 Information will only be collected by fair and lawful means.

 Limited use, disclosure and retention

-We use and disclose your information only for the purpose for which it was collected, unless you consent otherwise or as required by law.
-Personal information will be retained only as long as necessary to fulfill those purposes.
+We use and disclose your information only for the purpose for which it was collected unless you consent otherwise or as required by law.
+Personal information will be retained only as long as necessary to fulfil those purposes.

 We maintain and update your information as necessary to ensure accuracy for the purposes for which it is used.

 We protect your information with security safeguards appropriate to the sensitivity level of the information.